andrewcooke/choochoo/docs/impulse.md

-# Scaled Heart Rate Impulse - SHRIMP (and TRIMP, TSS, etc)
+# Scaled Heart Rate Impulse - SHRIMP (and TRIMP, TSS, ...)

 I'm writing this article for a couple of reasons.